 Slipped upper femoral epiphysis

 Slipped upper femoral epiphysis (SUFE), also known as a slipped capital femoral epiphysis (SCFE), (plural: epiphyses) is a relatively common condition affecting the physis of the proximal femur in adolescents.
-It is one of the commonest hip abnormalities in adolescence and is bilateral in ~20% of cases.
+It is one of the commonest hip abnormalities in adolescence and is bilateral in 20-40% of cases 10.

 Slipped upper femoral epiphysis is a type I Salter-Harris growth plate injury due to repeated trauma on a background of mechanical and probably hormonal predisposing factors.